astronomer/docs/astro/support.md

         Examples:

-        - The Scheduler is not heartbeating, and restarting didn't fix the issue.
+        - Your tasks are not running and restarting them didn't fix the issue.
         - All Celery workers are offline.
         - Kubernetes pod executors are not starting.
         - There are extended periods of `503` errors that are not solved by allocating more resources to the Webserver.